 - Then get ready to hit the balls down the range.

 Etiquette on the driving range

-If you read much about golf, then you will have come across some horror stories about lousy range behavior.
+If you read much about golf, you will have some horror stories about lousy range behavior.
 Shouting into cellphones, swinging the driver near fellow golfers, or standing in front of others are all severely frowned upon.
 The list of bad behavior is endless.
 I have to say that it does exist, but in my experience, it is quite rare.
-If you are concerned about what to do when you go to the range, I would say use common-sense and politeness, and you will be fine.
+If you are concerned about what to do when you go to the range, I would use common sense and politeness, and you will be fine.
 Here are our three golden rules.

 - Treat staff with respect, don’t drive balls where they are clearing up the range.

 - Be respectful of another golfer’s space, don’t swing your club too near them.